oh-lang/oh/wishlist.md

 A function can have a function as an argument, and there are a few different ways to call it in that case.
 This is usually a good use-case for lambda functions, which define an inline function to pass into the other function.
+Because we support [function overloading](#function-overloads), any externally defined functions need to be fully specified.
+(E.g., this is not allowed: `greet(Int): "hello" + "!" * Int, do_greet(greet)`.)
+This is also because we allow passing in types as function arguments, so anything that is `function_case` without a subsequent parenthesized argument list `(Args...)` will be considered `type_case` instead.

 ```
 # finds the integer input that produces "hello, world!" from the passed-in function, or -1